-International theater studio Farm In The Cave creates in Prague.
-Their focus is on the creation, development, and research of human expression.
+International theatre studio Farm in the Cave creates in Prague; it's registered as NGO (z.s.).
+Our focus is on the creation, development, and research of human expression.

 The company’s modern works go beyond the borders of physical, dance, or musical theater.
 Farm in the Cave’s performances arise out of their long-term research which is focused on the transmission of human experience beyond words and limits of ordinary understanding.
 They find this for example in the legacies of minority cultures, music, physical expression, atmospheres, and facts connected with specific locations.
 In their performances the personal and social views of the world confront one another, and there are strong shared experiences between the performers and spectators.